 Is your header just like an office?
 Ken Hart

-Repetitive strain injury is one of those things that only affects office workers.
+Repetitive strain injury is one of those things that only affect office workers.
 You know the kind that makes a living by sitting around for eight hours a day.
-Well guess who else sits around for umpteen hours per day during seeding and harvest.
+Well, guess who else sits around for umpteen hours per day during seeding and harvest.
 Add to that, having your bones rattled for the whole time in the luxury of a vibrating seat!
 It seems that the bigger and more automated machinery gets the less work the operator needs to do.

 We’ve heard and used all the excuses when it comes to injury prevention.
-Not enough time, don’t know how etc. Well there are no excuses now!
+Not enough time, don’t know-how etc. Well, there are no excuses now!
 Esperance farmer and Physiotherapist, Doug Cary, has come to the rescue with CabChartTM.

 The CabChartTM pack contains a sticker that goes onto the header or tractor window and an information sheet.
 The sheet has the same photographs and the information explains each of the exercises.
 There is also information on correct posture while you sit as well as on how to prevent injury.

-Your own health and well being aside, there is also the issue of your duty of care to your employees.
+Your own health and well-being aside, there is also the issue of your duty of care to your employees.
 Providing a safe working environment is of the utmost importance.
-By displaying CabChartTM in the right places employees will be better informed and able to take responsibility for their own health and well being.
+By displaying CabChartTM in the right places employees will be better informed and able to take responsibility for their own health and well-being.

-Of course care does need to be taken and a well-balanced life-style is important.
+Of course, care does need to be taken and a well-balanced lifestyle is important.
 If you have aches and pains that do not go away you should seek professional advice.

-If you would like more information about CabChartTM contact Doug Cary at Esperance Physiotherapy; 9071 5055 or firstname.lastname@example.org
+If you would like more information about CabChartTM contact Doug Cary at Esperance Physiotherapy; 9071 5055

 Move Well to Stay Well